 \subsection{Results}

-Unsurprisingly, we again observed that models learned highly disentangled representations for this task.
+For the non-interactive conditons, we again observed that models learned highly disentangled representations for this task.
 More interestingly, we also observed that models now succeeded at the combinatorial generalisation task.
 Figure~\ref{fig:success-results} shows some typical reconstructions for training as well as test images.
 These reconstructions successfully reproduce the unseen combination of floor hues and wall hues for the \texttt{3DShapes} dataset and the combination of shape and background arc color for the \texttt{MPI3D} dataset.
 This figure also shows the joint probability distribution for trained as well as novel combination of latent values.
-In contrast to Figure~\ref{fig:results-comp}), we now see that the latent distributions for unseen combinations (in red) have means that fall in the expected location and a much smaller variance..
+In contrast to Figure~\ref{fig:results-comp}, we now see that the means of the test latent distributions (in red) fall in the expected location and a show a much smaller variance.

 We also observed that alternative models cannot solve the hard generalisation challenges described (See Appendix~\ref{app:controls}).
 Figure~\ref{fig:cascade-dsprites} shows these results for CascadeVAE on dSprites (the only dataset for which authors provide training parameters), and how the model clearly fails at combinatorial generalisation as before, unable to map the previously seen shape to a novel position.
 Figure~\ref{fig:lie-interactive} shows the same results for LieGroupVAE, with model succeeding at the non-interactive condition in Shapes3D but failing the interactive one.